 Greg Fay Featured in The Wall Street Journal

-Fay Ranches founder Greg Fay was recently quoted in the The Wall Street Journal.
-The feature, entitled “Conservation Easement Offers Tax Benefits for Ranch Owners,” details how conservation easements help not only the local wildlife by protecting their habitat from development and misuse, but also offers significant tax benefits to landowners who are willing to put in the effort and money required to implement them.
+Fay Ranches founder Greg Fay was recently quoted in The Wall Street Journal.
+The feature, entitled “Conservation Easement Offers Tax Benefits for Ranch Owners,” details how conservation easements help not only the local wildlife by protecting their habitat from development and misuse but also offer significant tax benefits to landowners who are willing to put in the effort and money required to implement them.

 About Fay Ranches

 Fay Ranches founder Greg Fay began as a pioneer in the industry and Fay Ranches continues that tradition of innovation today.
 As ‘Fay Fly Fishing Properties,’ they were the first brokerage firm to focus on recreation and its contribution to the overall value of land.
 This aspect of the land investment arena has grown considerably since they first brought it to the forefront as a quantifiable value.
 Today, Fay Ranches specializes in the marketing and sale of large farms, ranches, timberland and plantations possessing exemplary sporting attributes, conservation values, and investment quality.
 They have a passionate desire to see land remain productive and managed in a sustainable way for the benefit of agriculture and fish and wildlife.
 For more information: fayranches.com

 Brooke Goodings and Fay Ranches broker Joette Schalla discussed evaluating properties for landowners to help them determine the potential for solar development.
 They dug into the process of presenting potential development sites to renewable energy developers.
 They touched on the phases of the solar leasing process and the best practices for negotiating a deal that […]